ArduPilot/ardupilot_wiki/dev/source/docs/ros.rst

     - Make a fully autonomous vehicle
     - Make non-GPS vehicle

-Those are outside the scope of ardupilot and difficult.
-Even if ROS and ardupilot are powerful, their combined usage will require more work than the example shown in this wiki to make advance things (SLAM, autonomous movement etc).
+Those are outside the scope of ArduPilot and difficult.
+Even if ROS and ArduPilot are powerful, their combined usage will require more work than the example shown in this wiki to make advance things (SLAM, autonomous movement etc).
 You can find a good description of current ROS limits in http://design.ros2.org/articles/why_ros2.html

 Preconditions
 =============

-- Learn on to use ardupilot first!
+- Learn on to use ArduPilot first!
 Don't expect that things will work magically especially with a real vehicle.
 You need to understand and make your vehicle working well in MANUAL and GUIDED mode before trying to use ROS.
 We won't explain here how to setup your vehicle nor why it won't arm or takeoff.
 - Learn how to use ROS!
 Please do at least ROS all `beginner tutorials <http://wiki.ros.org/ROS/Tutorials>`__.
 In the case of a problem with ROS, ask on ROS community first (or google your error).
 You will find many other tutorials about ROS like `Emlid <https://docs.emlid.com/navio2/common/dev/ros/>`__, reading some of them is always beneficial.

 - Use ROS Kinetic Kame on Ubuntu Linux (16.04).
 Those are default and LTS version of both ROS and Ubuntu.
 THIS DON'T WORK ON WINDOWS NOR MACOS !
 We assume now that you are using Ubuntu and ROS Kinetic.